Frequently asked questions

 Do I still need another high school, homeschool program, or charter?

 Dual School Academy: no—that’s the point.
 Academy students enroll at Dual School as their high school.
 You don’t need to patch together a separate homeschool filing or stay enrolled at another high school as your “real” school while we help on the side.
 Your graduation path is through Dual School Academy.
 College courses you take still award credit from those colleges, the same way dual enrollment works for any high school student.
+Furthermore, if you are in California, Dual School Academy is set up to take advantage of the University of California’s Transfer Admission Guarantee program, which guarantees your student’s choice of six UC schools.

-When should we choose Academy?
+When should we choose Dual School Academy?

 What about social life and extracurriculars?